America’s largest Black and Latinx orchestra visits Washington Convention Center, Kennedy Center

 WTOP's Jason Fraley previews the ICYOLA in DC (Part 1)

-The Inner City Youth Orchestra of Los Angeles (ICYOLA) kicks off its fall season with a pair of concerts for the Congressional Black Caucus Annual Legislative Weekend in D.C.
+America’s largest full-time Black and Latinx orchestra is paying a special visit to the nation’s capital as the Inner City Youth Orchestra of Los Angeles (ICYOLA) kicks off its exciting fall season with a pair of concerts timed with the Congressional Black Caucus Annual Legislative Weekend in D.C.

 “Nine African American high school-aged instrumentalists approached me at the beginning of that summer looking for an opportunity to play their instruments,” Dickerson said.
 “They said, ‘Mr. Dickerson, we need a youth orchestra in our own community that can serve the young people who live here in the inner-city parts of Los Angeles.
 I frankly did not ever anticipate that this would turn out to be what it has turned out to be.”

-Indeed, the group has grown from just nine musicians in its humble beginnings to a total of 139 musicians taking the stage for its most recent season finale at the Walt Disney Concert Hall in Los Angeles back in July.
+Indeed, the group has grown from just nine musicians in its humble beginnings to a total of 139 musicians taking the stage for its most recent season finale show at the Walt Disney Concert Hall in Los Angeles back in July.

 “This is really a hallmark opportunity for us,” Dickerson said.
-“We’re gonna play a little bit of Mozart, a little bit of Holt, a little bit go Grieg, and a little bit of Beethoven. … We have also a jazz combo playing very well-known jazz pieces: ‘Stolen Moments’ by Oliver Nelson, ‘All Blues’ by Miles Davis, ‘Bags’ Tune’ by Milt Jackson.
-We’re actually also gonna play ‘As,’ a very well-known Stevie Wonder song [and] a couple pieces by The Isley Brothers.”
+“We’re gonna play a little bit of Mozart, a little bit of Holt, a little bit go Grieg, and a little bit of Beethoven. … We have also a jazz combo playing very well-known jazz pieces: ‘Stolen Moments’ by Oliver Nelson, ‘All Blues’ by Miles Davis, ‘Bags’ Groove’ by Milt Jackson.
+We’re actually also gonna play ‘As,’ a very well-known Stevie Wonder song, [and] a couple pieces by The Isley Brothers.”

 After the Black Caucus convention, music lovers can watch their free show Friday at the Kennedy Center.